-Puppies with floppy or hairy ears like Cocker Spaniels and Poodles have the most problems because their ears don’t air out as well as the “prick” ears of dogs such as German shepherds.
+Puppies with floppy or hairy ears like cocker spaniels and poodles have the most problems because their ears don’t air out as well as the upright ears of dogs such as German shepherds.
 During the summer months, water-loving Labradors or other water pups can develop chronic “swimmer’s ear” if you don’t take precautions.

 The best bet if you suspect an ear infection is to bring your dog to the vet's office for an exam.
 Putting the wrong medicine in your pet’s ears could make the problem worse or even damage a dog's hearing.
 Severe infections with painful ears may require dogs to be sedated so a thorough cleaning can be done.
 Chronic infections can be tough to cure, and you may need to treat twice a day for several weeks.
 Sometimes pets need antibiotic pills, too, for as much as six to eight weeks.

-Dogs with fur growing inside their ears (Poodles, Cockers, Lhasa apsos, etc.) should have the fur periodically plucked out to increase air circulation and prevent infections.
+Dogs with fur growing inside their ears (such as poodles, cockers, and Lhasa apsos) should have the fur periodically plucked out to increase air circulation and prevent infections.
 Ask your groomer or veterinarian to demonstrate so that you or a professional can maintain good ear grooming care.

 A “swimmer’s solution” can help protect water-loving pups by drying out their healthy ears after a swim.
 Mix 1 cup of water with 2 cups vinegar, and 1 tablespoon rubbing alcohol.
 Spray the outside of the ear canal once or twice a week and after every swim or bath.
 That normalizes the natural balance of the ear to prevent infection.